syn54x/mkdocs-typer2/README.md

 A MkDocs plugin that automatically generates beautiful documentation for your Typer CLI applications.

+You might be wondering why there are two plugins for Typer.
+The [`mkdocs-typer`](https://github.com/bruce-szalwinski/mkdocs-typer) plugin is great, but it hasn't been updated in over a year, and there have been a number of changes to Typer since then.
+One important change is that Typer now has it's own documentation generation system via the `typer <module> utils docs` command.
+This plugin simply leverages that system to generate the documentation for your Typer CLIs.

+I created this plugin because the original plugin was no longer working for me, and I wanted to have a simple plugin that would work with the latest version of Typer.
+If the original `mkdocs-typer` plugin still works for you, there probably isn't a reason to switch.
+However, if you are looking for a plugin that will work with the latest version of Typer, this plugin is for you!

 ## Features

 - Seamlessly integrates with MkDocs and Material theme